andyvr/water-ripple/README.md

 ## Available parameters/options:
 **arbitrary**

 _type: int, default: 1000_ - time in miliseconds to generate a new random water ripple.
 By default it generates a new ripple every second.
-0 - turs off random ripples
+0 - turns off random ripples

 **onclick**